DreamVu/ppa-Testing/README.md

 # ppa-Testing
-Respository to Test DreamVu's Debian Packages
+Respository to Test DreamVu's Debian Packages.
+After testing the debian packages are deployed in https://github.com/DreamVu/ppa.